Sabbath in Christianity: Seventh-day sabbatarian churches

 Seventh-day Protestants regard Sabbath as a day of rest for all mankind and not Israel alone, based on Jesus's statement, "the Sabbath was made for man", and on early-church Sabbath meetings.
-Seventh-day Sabbatarianism has been criticized as an effort to combine Old Testament laws, practiced in Judaism, with Christianity, or to revive the Judaizers of the Epistles or the Ebionites.
+Additionally some Seventh-day Christians would argue any commandment given to "Israel" ought to be observed by Christians as, through faith in the Messiah of Israel, all Christians become members of the commonwealth of Israel and partake of the covenants God made with Israel, (see Ephesians 2:11-22).
+Seventh-day Sabbatarianism has been criticized as an effort to combine "Old Testament" laws, allegedly practiced in Judaism, with "Christianity", or to revive the Judaizers of the Epistles or the Ebionites.
+These criticisms assume a discontinuity between obedience as prescribed in the "Old Testament" and "Christianity", which is a concept, entirely foreign to biblical Christianity, according to the proponents of Seventhb-day Sabbatarianism.

-Seventh-day Sabbatarians practice a strict seventh-day Sabbath observance, similar to Shabbat in Judaism.
-The beginning took place in London, where the follower of preacher JohnTraske (1586–1636), called Hamlet Jackson, self-taught Bible student, convinced Traske of the observance of the seventh day.
+Seventh-day Sabbatarians practice a seventh-day Sabbath observance, that is almost entirely distinct than Shabbat in Judaism.
+While Rabbinic Halakah requires strict adherence to a plethora of minutiae detailed throughout Talmudic and Rabbinic texts, the Sabbath observance practiced by Sabbatarian Christians focuses on honoring and observing the day in accordance with the teachings of Jesus Christ, the Lord of the Sabbath.
+The beginning took place in London, where the follower of preacher John Traske (1586–1636), called Hamlet Jackson, self-taught Bible student, convinced Traske of the observance of the seventh day.
 Many followers adhered to Sabbath observance after Traske's writings and preaching, including his wife Dorothy Traske.

 In 1650, James Ockford published in London the book The Doctrine of the Fourth Commandment, Deformed by Popery, Reformed & Restored to its Primitive Purity, which was the first writings of a Baptist defending Sabbath observance.
 Their ideas gave rise to the Seventh Day Baptists, formed in early 17th-century in England.
 The establishment of the first Seventh Day Baptist Church was in 1651, is the oldest modern seventh-day Sabbath denomination.
 The couple Stephen and Anne Mumford were the first Seventh Day Baptists in the Americas, and with five other Baptists who kept the Sabbath, they established in 1672 the first Seventh Day Baptist Church in the Americas, located in Newport, expanding into other territories.

-Grace Communion International (Armstrongism) taught seventh-day Sabbath observance.
-The United Church of God also teaches seventh-day Sabbath observance.
+The Worldwide Church of God, "W.C.G.," now known as Grace Communion International, "G.C.I.", established by Herbert W. Armstrong in the 1930s, formerly taught strict seventh-day Sabbath observance.
+Since Armstrong's death in 1986, G.C.I. no longer recognizes seventh-day Sabbath observance as a strict doctrinal requirement.
+United Church of God, Philadelphia Church of God, and International Church of God, denominations begun by former W.C.G. members disillusioned by W.C.G.'s abandonment of Armstrongism, continue to adhere to the seventh-day Sabbath requirement.